Sony FDR-X1000V 2015 Review by The Good Ride

 I found the clip was hard to put on and take off.
-Also I found the cam a little too heavy for a goggle mount unless they are super tight.
+Also, I found the cam a little too heavy for a goggle mount unless they are super tight.
 Even then they will bounce.
 My Smith IO 7’s have pretty burley straps too so they can usually handle some weight.

 I also used most of the format’s that seemed relevant to snowboarding.
 Here is some footage so you can see for yourself.
 The one problem is both the Sony Cam and Go Pro look soo much better on my 4K Screen PC compared to Youtube.

-To me this is the most important aspect of the cam so let’s jump straight to this.
+To me, this is the most important aspect of the cam so let’s jump straight to this.

 Since these are the only two 4K cams out there it just makes sense to compare the X-1000V to the Go Pro Hero 4 Black.
 I also compared it to one of our favorite’s, the Sony Mini Cam.

-FYI: This is a plug and play comparison done with Sony Vivid and Go Pro Pro-Tune default settings that include “Go Pro Color”. the only editing done was just cutting clips down to make them shorter as they aren’t that exciting.
+FYI: This is a plug and plays comparison done with Sony Vivid and Go Pro Pro-Tune default settings that include “Go Pro Color”. the only editing done was just cutting clips down to make them shorter as they aren’t that exciting.
 The original video format wasn’t changed either.
-There was no other post filming editing going on.
+There was no other post-filming editing going on.
 The only problem is the quality of these YouTube posted vids are nowhere as good on my 4 K laptop because they are compressed.
 It hides some of the differences between the cams compared.